gridiron-zone/huddle/x/reactions/spec/01-overview.md

 # `x/reactions`

 ## Abstract
-This document specifies the reactions module of Desmos.
+This document specifies the reactions module of Huddle.

 This module gives the possibility to react to contents and customise the reactions experience for you social dApp.